What is a gold dental crown?

 Precious metals such as gold are completely bio-compatible.
+There are absolutely no metal allergies to high carat gold.
 It’s unfortunate when a dentist takes shortcuts and uses toxic metals.
 The story then gets distorted in the press and on Facebook.
-The story says metal crown when it really is how it was made.
+The media story disparages metal when the problem really is how it was made.
 That ruins the opportunity to use a product that has been used for centuries in a safe way.

 The Pros and Cons of Gold Dental Crowns

-Another limitation of gold is that it cannot be bonded onto a tooth.
+Another limitation of metallic restorations is that they cannot be bonded onto a tooth.
 Bonding porcelain shells to the outsides of teeth is thought to make teeth stronger.
 There are always choices to be made in each situation.
 Porcelain fortified teeth work best when most of the tooth remains.
 If half or more than half of a tooth is lost, then a noble metal crown is a best choice.

 Does gold cost the same as a porcelain crown?

 Normally dentists charge the same fee for porcelain or gold crowns.
 They range in price from $1800-3000 depending on the quality level of the dentist and laboratory.